Private Letter Ruling (PLR): Definition & Overview

 How to Apply for a Private Letter Ruling (PLR)

-It was mentioned above, but the IRS publishes the Revenue Procedure at the beginning of each calendar year.
-It breaks down the guidelines and processes and also has sample request templates.
-As well, it includes 50 or more questions you will need to answer.
+It was mentioned above that the IRS publishes the Revenue Procedure at the beginning of each calendar year.
+It contains the guidelines and relevant process procedures, and also has sample request templates.
+It also includes a 50-question questionnaire you will need to fill out.

 If you’re considering requesting a private letter ruling from the IRS, it can be beneficial to speak with a tax expert or an employee of the IRS.
 They can help guide you through the proper steps and ensure you have the relevant information required.